 It’s that wonderful time of year when kids dream of their holiday toy gifts and parents start to have anxiety levels rise wondering where they will store more stuff.

 Long before I had kids I watched my sister implement playroom storage organization and toy storage ideas that stuck with me.
-It’s more of a minimalist approach.
-As someone who isn’t a minimalist, I have to admit I stood in awe and made a commitment I was going to implement the same playroom organization with my own children.
+It’s more of a minimalist playroom approach.
+As someone who isn’t a minimalist, I have to admit I stood in awe.
+I made a commitment I was going to implement the same playroom organization with my own children.

 We believe in keeping things simple, encouraging lots of play, and not letting toys take over our child’s life or our entire house.
 He loves to play, he plays great on his own.
 We also have easy cleanup and great playroom organization that helps make the holidays way less stressful and principles that keep toys fun and meaningful.
 Here’s what we do to manage toys and play at our house.